GiuseppeP96/ha-dualmodegeneric/README.md

 * While `heater`/`cooler`/`dryer`/`fan` are documented to be `switch`es, they can also be `input_boolean`s
   if necessary.
 Note that these are assumed to be exclusively for the use of the thermostat - the thermostat will report its mode and change its behaviour based on the position of these switches.

+* `consent_entity` works as an additional consent to the thermostat.
+It could be used for example in combination with a calendar entity in order to schedule on and off time avoiding to use an automation for this.
+It will keep previous mode

 ## Reporting an Issue